British Woman Threatened To Be Removed From Plane Over Her Outfit — See The Photo

 — ????GABBY ALLEN???? (@gabbydawnallen) March 12, 2019

 O’Connor said that she wore the same outfit on the flight back from Tenerife to Birmingham with no issue, according to The Daily Mail report.
-She was wearing a black crop top by Zara and high-waisted mustard yellow pants that shit well above O’Connor’s bellybutton, as the photo she shared on Twitter showed.
+She was wearing a black crop top by Zara and high-waisted mustard yellow pants that sit well above O’Connor’s bellybutton as the photo she shared on Twitter showed.
 In addition, her pants were loose fitting, barely marking her figure at all.

-After staff told her to cover her, O’Conner said she stood up and asked her fellow passengers if anyone was bothered by what she was wearing.
+After staff told her to cover her, O’Connor said she stood up and asked her fellow passengers if anyone was bothered by what she was wearing.
 She said no one expressed they were offended.

+“They had four flight staff around me to get my luggage to take me off the plane,” she said of the situation, according to The Daily Mail.